Italy's Gianotti gets second term at CERN helm

 06 Novembre 2019

-Rome, November 6 - CERN said Wednesday that its council has appointed Italian physicist Fabiola Gianotti for a second mandate as the Director-General of the European Organization for Nuclear Research.
+Rome, November 6 - CERN said Wednesday that its council has appointed Italian physicist Fabiola Gianotti for a second mandate as the Director-General of the European Organization for Nuclear Research, CERN.
 The 59-year-old Rome native, who participated in the discovery of the Higgs boson, became the first woman to head the lab when she started her first term in 2016.
+"It's a great honour and privilege, but also a huge responsibility," Gianotti told ANSA.
+"We will continue to plumb the secrets of Nature".
+Education, University and Research Minister Lorenzo Fioramonti said Gianotti's confirmation "shows us the way for the country's growth and competitiveness: more money for research and more attention for the knowledge economy".
+The Italian foreign ministry voiced "great satisfaction" at Giannoti's confirmation, noting that it was the first time that an outgoing director general had been confirmed for a second term.

 LE RUBRICHE